 We depend on third parties for logging and transportation services and increases in the costs or decreases in the availability of quality service providers could adversely affect our business.

 Our Timber segments depend on logging and transportation services provided by third parties, both domestically and internationally, including by railroad, trucks, or ships.
 If any of our transportation providers were to fail to deliver timber supply or logs to our customers in a timely manner, or were to damage timber supply or logs during transport, we may be unable to sell it at full value, or at all.
 During the global financial crisis and subsequent downturn in U.S. housing starts, timber harvest volumes declined significantly.
 As a result, many logging contractors, particularly cable logging operators in the western U.S., permanently shut down their operations.
-As harvest levels have returned to higher levels with the recovery in U.S. housing starts, this shortage of logging contractors has resulted in sharp increases in logging costs and in the availability of logging contractors.
-It is expected that the supply of qualified logging contractors will be impacted by the availability of debt financing for equipment purchases as well as a sufficient supply of adequately trained loggers.
+As harvest levels have returned to higher levels with the recovery in U.S. housing starts, this shortage of logging contractors has resulted in sharp increases in logging costs and more limited availability of logging contractors.
+It is expected that the supply of qualified logging contractors will be impacted by the availability of debt financing for equipment purchases as well as the availability of adequately trained loggers.
 As housing starts continue to recover, harvest levels are expected to increase, placing more pressure on the existing supply of logging contractors.
 Any significant failure or unavailability of third-party logging or transportation providers, or increases in transportation rates or fuel costs, may result in higher logging costs or the inability to capitalize on stronger log prices to the extent logging contractors cannot be secured at a competitive cost.
 Such events could harm our reputation, negatively affect our customer relationships and adversely affect our business.

 We are subject to risks associated with doing business outside of the U.S.

-Although the majority of our customers are in the U.S., a significant portion of our sales are to end markets outside of the U.S., including China, South Korea, Japan, Taiwan, India, Vietnam and New Zealand.
+Although the majority of our customers are in the U.S., a significant portion of our sales are to end markets outside of the U.S., including China, South Korea, Japan, India, and New Zealand.
 The export of our products into international markets results in risks inherent in conducting business pursuant to international laws, regulations and customs.
 We expect that international sales will continue to contribute to future growth.
 The risks associated with our business outside the U.S. include:

 changes in and reinterpretations of the laws, regulations and enforcement priorities of the countries in which our products are sold;